Best cell phone plans 2025

 -

 Tello is a prepaid carrier that operates on T-Mobile's network.
 While it formerly used Sprint, current activations are on the new network with improved coverage and good speeds.
 This also means that you'll get nationwide 5G network connectivity.
-All plans can be extensively customized to have as much (or as little) of data and talk time as you want, via the carrier's 'Build Your Own Tool' plan on its website.
+All plans can be extensively tailored to have as much (or as little) of data and talk time minutes as you want, via the carrier's 'Build Your Own Plan' tool on its website.
 It's worth noting that unlimited texts are included with all plans.

-The Economy plan is a ready-made offering with 2GB high-speed data and unlimited minutes.
-Of course, like any Tello plan, you can customize it with the data and talk time of your choice.
-Tello also allows for upgrades or downgrades at any time, so if you aren't happy with your initial configuration, you can easily change it.
-You can get high-speed data up to 35GB if you need it, and the pricing is very competitive.
-There is also hotspot usage (shared with your data allotment) included in the mix.
+The 'Economy' plan is one of Tello's ready-made offerings, with 2GB of high-speed data and unlimited minutes at a mere $10 per month.
+Of course, like any Tello plan, you can customize it with the data and talk time minutes of your liking.
+Tello allows for hassle-free upgrades or downgrades at any time so if you aren't happy with the initial setup, you can easily change it.
+You can get up to 35GB of high-speed data if you need it, and the pricing is very competitive.
+There is also hotspot usage (shared with the plan's data allotment) included with the service.

-Tello, unfortunately, does not include much support for international roaming so if you travel frequently, you'll need to find another option.
-That being said, you do get free international calls to over 60 countries including Mexico, Canada, and India.
-If you're looking for a cheap yet reliable plan, Tello is one of the best options you can get in the market.
+Unfortunately, Tello doesn't offer much support for international roaming, so you will have to find another option if you're a frequent traveler.
+That said, the carrier does have free international calls to more than 60 countries including Mexico, Canada, and India.
+If you're looking for an affordable yet reliable plan, Tello is one of the best options you can consider.

 Best premium plan